 Lightroom has a wide variety of editing panels.
 Some of them will let you edit very specific parts of your image while others will focus on general tones.

 I try to be selective when I make Lightroom presets.
-The more subtle my preset looks are, the easier it will be to apply them to all kinds of images.
+The more subtle my presets are, the easier it will be to apply them to all kinds of images.

-You might have a set of images that need to look dramatic.
+You might have a set of images that need to look dramatic, so you might be after more intense portrait presets.
 Then you’ll have a completely different look to your preset.

 The process of making and saving one is the same though.